 In the midst of searching for some ideas, I happened across some fantastic cocktail-related gifts (he LOVES wine, whiskey, and just about every other spirit out there).
 Since men are particularly hard to shop for, I thought I’d round them all up here!

 Once you’ve stocked up on cocktail gadgets, you’ll have to make this festive “Grinch” Cocktail!
 Quite a few years ago (far before our legal drinking years), we had a Grinch-themed party & made all sorts of appropriately themed snacks.
 By “party”, I mean our immediate 5 person family plus our German exchange student, Sarah.
 Wild, right?
-Kidding aside, if you have young kids, consider having a “Grinch” night & making some classics, like ‘Who Pudding’, and of course, this cocktail (for the adults).
+Kidding aside, if you have young kids, consider having a “Grinch” night & making some classics, like ‘Who Pudding’, and of course, this grinch cocktail (for the adults).

 The cocktail recipe is inspired by a drink we used to have at a bar in Amherst, MA (where I went to school) and we’ve been meaning to recreate it for a while!
-Don’t be turned off by the idea of having matcha in a cocktail – it’s actually quite delicious and refreshing!
+In addition, don’t be turned off by the idea of having matcha in a cocktail – it’s actually quite delicious and refreshing!
 To make the flavors a bit warmer, we added a homemade ginger simple syrup.
 Yum!
 Scroll down for the recipe.

 10 Gifts For Cocktail Enthusiasts